AiM.HRP

 The indicator plots a single line representing the "Zone" or market state:

-- Zone 2: High volatility, uptrend, roughly equivalent to Weinstein Stage 2 although very few uptrends actually crash UP to the point of entering Zone 2
+• Zone 2: High volatility, uptrend, roughly equivalent to Weinstein Stage 2: some stock bubbles crash UPwards near the end of their time in Zone 2

-- The indicator considers both the current trend and volatility relative to historical patterns
+2. The indicator considers both the current trend and volatility relative to historical patterns.

 Note: On our weekly stock ranking workbook, stocks in Zone 1 are colored green, Zone 2-yellow, Zone 3-red, Zone 4-blue.